ddnexus/pagy/docs/api/paginators/elasticsearch_rails.md

 ---
-title: pagy_elasticsearch_rails
+title: :elasticsearch_rails
-icon: arrow-left
+icon: search
+order: 50
 categories:
   - Paginators
   - Search
 ---

-`pagy_elasticsearch_rails` is a paginator method for `ElasticsearchRails` response objects.
+`:elasticsearch_rails` is a paginator for `ElasticsearchRails` response objects.

 +++ Active mode

-!!! success Pagy searches and paginates You use the `pagy_search` method in place of the `search` method.
+!!! success Pagy searches and paginate

+You use the `pagy_search` method in place of the `search` method.
 !!!

 ```ruby Model